-It’s a Match – the iOS Files App and Boxcryptor are a Great Fit
+It’s a Match: The Files App and Boxcryptor for iOS

 The iOS Files App

 Apple’s mobile file management substantially changed with the introduction of iOS 11.
 While the operating system had made all files available through the iCloud app in the past, iOS 11 has replaced this app with the Files app.
 The user experience was vastly improved by this change, as the new app allows you to open, edit, delete, and copy files.

 Files stored in the app can be accessed from all Apple devices connected to the same iCloud account.
 It doesn’t matter on which device the file was originally saved: This makes the Files app a real powerhouse for file management.
 Here comes a list of our favorite features.

 In addition to your iCloud Drive storage location, you can also manage third-party apps (such as Dropbox) through the Files app.
 You don’t have to take a detour to the respective cloud provider’s app to access a file anymore.
 Boxcryptor integrates smoothly with the Files app, so you can enjoy the full benefit of this feature.

 - Download and install the app of the cloud provider you want to integrate.
 After installing, you’ll need to log in to the cloud provider’s app to verify your account.
 Don’t skip this step, as the Files app would not be able to access your files from the third-party cloud provider otherwise.